 As I mentioned above, feeding a dog a single complete and balanced diet is something that many of us do, without realising that it can have some serious risks.
 Pet foods can be marketed as “Complete and Balanced” if they meet AAFCO (or equivalent) nutritional profiles and/or have passed feeding trials.
 In theory, this means that they contain all of the essential nutrients to maintain you pet’s health.
 But this doesn’t necessarily translate into full and complete feeding, bioavailability, or an end-state healthy balance for an individual pet.

 For dogs like Humphrey who are a little sensitive or have special health needs, mixed feeding can be a good way to adjust the overall bowl for better digestion, but still keep the total intake complete and balanced.
-Some foods seem to be a bit too rich for his tum (and then his bum) to be fed without mixing.
-Mixing lets us adjust the macros and fibre, as well as add extra nutritional variety and interest.
+Especially when you’re mixing complete and balanced foods.
+Easy as!
+For Humphrey, mixing foods lets us adjust the macros and fibre, as well as add extra nutritional variety and interest.
 Humphrey would never turn down a meal, but added interest is great for picky eaters who might need a little extra temptation.
-And if interest of a different variety is occupying your mind, mixing different ranges of food might help you keep both the diet and finances better balanced.
+And if interest of a different variety is occupying your mind, mixing different ranges of dog foods might help you to keep both the diet and finances better balanced.

 Blended Diets with Mixed and Rotational Dog Foods